SirFrancisBillard/lua-projects/workshop/README.md

 # Workshop Addons
 Most of these didn't quite make the cut for the workshop.
 Lots of them are barely even started or empty.
 I am just putting this here in case anyone asks for source code.
+GMA files are excluded for any of the addons that have them, but they can all be downloaded from [my workshop page](http://steamcommunity.com/id/sirfrancisbillard/myworkshopfiles/?appid=0&sort=score&browsefilter=myfiles&view=imagewall)